yashrathi-git/vimeo-dl/README.md

 # Features
-Downloads Vimeo videos and retrieve metadata such as views, likes, comments, duration of the video.

 * Easy to use and friendly API.
 * Support for downloading private or embed only Vimeo videos.
 * Retrieve direct(.mp4 file) URL for the video.